Automattic/musictheme/README.md

 - `black`
 - `gray` or `grey`

+**How do I compile the stylesheets?**

+If you're modifying stylesheets in the Music theme, you'll want to work from the Sass files, and have Node-Sass auto-compile the CSS stylesheets.

+1. Run `npm install` to install dependencies (You'll only have to do this once).
+2. Run `npm run build` to compile the CSS once, or `npm run watch` to have it compile changes whenever you modify a sass file.

 ## Credits

 * Based on Underscores http://underscores.me/, (C) 2012-2018 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)